Permissions Policy HTTP Header: Configuration and Examples

 First, let’s configure the Permissions-Policy header in Apache.
 Most Linux distributions store the primary Apache configuration file at /etc/apache2/apache2.conf.
 However, you can also configure this directive in specific virtual host configuration files.

-Open the configuration file using a text editor such as nano or vim.
+Open the configuration file using a text editor such as Nano or Vim.
 You can use the following command:

 nano /etc/apache2/apache2.conf